wishpond-dev/PipelineDeals-Client/README.md

 This gem is designed to communicate with the *Pipeline Deals API* through instantiation of the main class **PipelineDeals::Client**.
-To instantiate you need the api key from a Pipeline Deals account.
+To instantiate you need the API key from a Pipeline Deals account.

 This Gem supports the following **Pipeline Deals API** methods: